Email FacebookTwitterMenu burgerClose thin

 If you anticipate being named as an executor, beneficiary or both for someone’s estate, it may be a good idea to have a chat with your financial advisor.
 An advisor can walk you through the tax implications of settling an estate or inheriting from someone else so that you better understand how to prepare financially.

 Settling an estate often means sorting out numerous financial and legal issues.
-The good news is that the list of estate expenses paid by the beneficiary is small, as the estate itself typically covers most costs.
+Fortunately, most estate expenses are covered by the estate itself, leaving beneficiaries with minimal financial burden.
 You may, however, be responsible for paying travel costs or legal expenses should you decide to contest the decedent’s will.

 Estate Planning Tips

 • Consider talking to a financial advisor about what to expect if you’ve been named as an executor or beneficiary for someone else.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you haven’t started working on your own estate plan yet, there’s no time like the present.
 Drafting a last will and testament is a good place to begin, as this document is used to specify how you’d like your assets to be distributed to your heirs.
 You can draft a will at home using an online will-making software program.
 In addition to a will, you might consider the benefits of establishing a trust if you have a larger estate to manage.